-(g) (g)-Berms shall be constructed of loam soils with a 6" top layer of topsoil and shall be free of construction materials and debris.
-Where possible, they shall be undulating in height, and they shall always maintain at least the minimum height required in Zoning Section 5.5.3.A.ii.

-(1) Berm Requirements

-- (a) Berms are to vary in height and width - (b) The minimum height specified in Zoning Section 5.5.3.B.ii.f should always be met by the berm, with variations in height taller than the minimum.
+- (g) Berms shall be constructed of loam soils with a 6" top layer of topsoil and shall be free of construction materials and debris.
+Where possible, they shall be undulating in height, and they shall always maintain at least the minimum height required in Zoning Section 5.5.3.A.ii. - b.
+Developments Adjacent to Public Rights of Way - (1) Berm Requirements - (a) Berms are to vary in height and width - (b) The minimum height specified in Zoning Section 5.5.3.B.ii.f should always be met by the berm, with variations in height taller than the minimum.

-(2) Plant Material Location Spacing

-- (a) In order to assist emergency vehicle location of a property, create view channels to business address at a 20-40 degree angle for approaching vehicles from both directions of traffic - (b) (1) Auto dealerships may use angled plantings that provide screening of parking lots from the right of way but allow views to display cars.
-The base of any permitted display platform must be totally screened by evergreen shrubs at least 2 feet in height. - (c) (2)-Shopping Centers and sites adjacent to freeways or other major corridors are highly visible.
+- (2) Plant Material Location Spacing - (a) In order to assist emergency vehicle location of a property, create view channels to business address at a 20-40 degree angle for approaching vehicles from both directions of traffic - (b) The base of any permitted display platform must be totally screened by shrubs at least 2 feet in height. - (c) Shopping Centers and sites adjacent to freeways or other major corridors are highly visible.
 Therefore, a strong emphasis shall be placed on the design of landscaping that achieves substantial aesthetic enhancement, and a diminution of paving and parking views along these corridors.